denten-books/plain-text/0-intro.md

 view onto the material conditions of contemporary intellectual life.

 Both Shklovsky and Flusser wrote lucidly about the dynamics of habituation.
-Their work helps us see the irresistible compromise at the heart of all technology, a compromise by which we trade critical understanding for comfort.
+Their work sheds light onto the irresistible compromise at the core of all technology---a compromise by which we trade critical understanding for comfort.
 Habit covers the various homes we make for ourselves in the world "like a fluffy cotton wool blanket," Flusser wrote: "[i]t smoothes the sharp edges of all phenomena that it covers, so that I no longer bump against them, but I am able to make use of them blindly."
 When we sit at our desks, for example, we fail to see the "papers and the books that are lying all about."
 We are used to them being there [@flusser_freedom_2003, 13 and 82].
 Consequently, we do not parse them as information.
 Like water that surrounds fish, the habituated thing passes into the background of experience.
 Mediums become media.
 They disappear into the background, cease producing meaning, become a stage for meaning-making, and like the stage disappear from view.

 The condition of exile, by contrast, allows the displaced to once again transform habituated media into meaningful information.
 In exile, "everything